osixia/container-baseimage/README.md

 The container environment is then exported to /container/run/environment and in /container/run/environment.sh

 ##### Startup files execution
-*Run tool* iterate trough /container/run/startup/ directory in alphabetical order and run the script.
+*Run tool* iterate trough /container/run/startup/* directory in alphabetical order and run scripts.
-At the end of the script execution the environment is restored to the version exported in /container/run/environment
+After each time *run tool* runs a startup script, it resets its own environment variables to the state in /container/run/environment, and re-dumps the new environment variables to /container/run/environment.sh

-Finally it try to run /container/run/startup.sh if exists.
+After all startup script *run tool* run /container/run/startup.sh if exists.

 ##### Process environment setup
-*Run tool* delete all .yaml.startup and .json.startup in /container/environment/* and clear the previous environment (/container/run/environment is removed)
+*Run tool* delete all .yaml.startup and .json.startup in /container/environment/* and clear the previous run environment (/container/run/environment is removed)
 Then it takes all remaining file in /container/environment/* and import the variables values to the container environment.
 The container environment is then exported to /container/run/environment and in /container/run/environment.sh